 Second Wednesday of Every Month

-We collect empty cans on the first Sunday of the month.
 In a collection bin posted in the church lobby, on the third Sunday of the month we collect filled cans and other non-perishable food items.
 We contribute donated food (as well as cash) to the Churches United food pantry hosted by our 7th Street neighbors, Christ United Methodist Church.